snath-ai/.github/profile/README.md

 Most current agent frameworks operate as black boxes.
 When failures occur, debugging becomes guesswork and system reliability suffers.
 The lack of visibility makes it difficult for engineering teams to trust these frameworks in critical production environments.

-Snath.ai™ aims to solve this by providing a **glass‑box alternative**—a framework where every step, mutation, and decision is traceable.
+SnathAI™ aims to solve this by providing a **glass‑box alternative**—a framework where every step, mutation, and decision is traceable.

 ---